jdmmans/scripts/README.md

 # scripts
-A place where I store various backend scripts for making programs work on spartan, and or R scripts for visualising data
+A place where I store various backend scripts for making programs work on spartan, R scripts for visualising data Now featuring intial Python and SQL tests